 - Establishment of Government bodies: the Clean Energy Finance Corporation Board (CEFC Board), and the Clean Energy Finance Corporation (CEFC):

 - the CEFC Board has the responsibility for decision making and managing the CEFC's investments; and

-- Investment Mandate: the Finance Minister and the Environment and Energy Minister, as responsible Ministers are required to issue an Investment Mandate (detailed below).
+- Investment Mandate: the Minister for Finance and the Minister for Climate Change and Energy , as responsible Ministers are required to issue an Investment Mandate (detailed below).

 - Complying investments: in any one or more of the following;